 Your children’s friends

 I have managed to teach my children that if they come inside, close the door after them.
 They’ve had this drilled into them since they were tiny and it is automatic to them now.
 However, I have noticed that their friends aren’t quite so diligent with closing doors.
-So, if you have an indoor only cat, make sure you regularly check doors and drill into your children’s friends that they must keep external doors closed to stop the cat getting out.
+So, if you have an indoor-only cat, make sure you regularly check doors and drill into your children’s friends that they must keep external doors closed to stop the cat from escaping.
 I have repeated this to friends a hundred times, and they still forget.
 So do keep an eye on doors when your children are having playdates, or lock up the cat in a bedroom until the friends are gone.

 Also, watch other children and how they handle the cat.
 My children are now fairly good with our two cats, having grown up around them, however, I have noticed their friends can sometimes push the boundaries with my cats.
 Not picking up on the body language, trying to drag them around like a doll.
 So when you have young guests over, do watch over them.
 I know children mean well, but when they haven’t grown up around cats they don’t always know when the cat has had enough.